Activity time: 10 minutes

-- Optional: Copy the story, "Two Wolves," for volunteers to read aloud.
+- Optional: Copy the story, "Seeds in the Mind-Garden," for volunteers to read aloud.

 Description of Activity

-Tell or read the story, "Two Wolves."
-Alternately, ask for one or more volunteers to read it.
+Tell or read the story, "Seeds in the Mind-Garden."
+Alternately, ask for one or more volunteers to read it aloud.

 Then, lead a discussion with questions like these: